Skip to content

 waitConsumed(seq) Blocks until all required consumers have processed up to seq.

-flush() Waits for all published events to be consumed.
+flush() Waits until all published events are consumed by required consumers.

 enableDrainOnStop() Ensures remaining events are dispatched before shutdown.